Goga Bitadze NBA Preview vs. the Cavaliers

 Goga Bitadze Insights vs. the Cavaliers

-- The Magic average the eighth-most possessions per game with 103.2.
-His opponents, the Cavaliers, have a middling offensive tempo, ranking 14th with 100.8 possessions per contest.
+- Bitadze's opponents, the Cavaliers, have a neutral offensive tempo, averaging 100.8 possessions per game, while his Magic average 103.2 per game, eighth-highest among NBA teams.

-- The Cavaliers allow 111.2 points per game, eighth-ranked in the league.
+- Defensively, the Cavaliers are ranked seventh in the NBA, giving up 110.6 points per game.

-- On the glass, the Cavaliers are 18th in the league, giving up 44.3 rebounds per game.
+- Giving up 43.6 rebounds per game, the Cavaliers are the 12th-ranked squad in the NBA.

-- Looking at assists, the Cavaliers are ninth in the league, conceding 25.0 per game.
+- The Cavaliers are the eighth-ranked team in the league, conceding 24.8 assists per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!